liawesomesaucer/react-image-dot/README.md

 # React Image Dot

-Allows you to draw dots on a background image
+Allows you to draw dots on a background image.
+[Demo](https://2p5lzo7y20.codesandbox.io/)

 ## Usage